Skip to content

 Clinically Relevant Bottom Line

-Although the results were statistically significant, the effect sizes were not large; in addition, the study has some significant limitations.
+Although the results were statistically significant, the effect sizes were not large; the study also has some significant limitations.
 With such a vulnerable population, these results do not change current practice.

 Reviewed by: Katie Nash